-For her service and dedication to the community, Diane received the Spirit of Volunteerism Award from the County of Orange, Award for Chinese Cultural Leadership from Asian Business Association of Orange, and the Award of Vision in America from International Channel Networks.
-Diane sits on the board of a number of non-profit organizations and remains dedicated to her volunteer work within her communities.
+For her service and dedication to the community, Diane received the Spirit of Volunteerism Award from the County of Orange, the Award for Chinese Cultural Leadership from Asian Business Association of Orange, and the Award of Vision in America from International Channel Networks.
+Diane sits on the board of non-profit organizations and remains dedicated to her volunteer work within her communities.

 Diane is a full adjunct professor of Pharmacology and Pharmaceutical Sciences and Regulatory and Quality Sciences at the University of Southern California, and of Bioengineering and Therapeutic Sciences at the University of California, San Francisco.
-She also serves as a Scientific Advisor to Supra Integration and Incubation Center, the National Taiwan University –Stanford University SPARK program, and PERFUSE Therapeutics.
+She also serves as a Scientific Advisor to Academia Sinica, the National Taiwan University –Stanford University SPARK program, and other institutes.
 She was elected Fellow by American Association of Pharmaceutical Scientists and American College of Clinical Pharmacology.
-Diane has published over 80 research papers and has been awarded 5 patents.
-Diane received a B.S. in Pharmacy from National Taiwan University, and a Ph.D. in Pharmaceutical Chemistry from the University of California, San Francisco.
+Diane has published over 80 research papers and has been awarded over 20 patents.
+Diane received a B.S. in Pharmacy from National Taiwan University, and a PhD in Pharmaceutical Chemistry from the University of California, San Francisco.